TypeSafeSchwalbe/Wein2DAndroid/README.md

 # Introduction
 Wein2DAndroid is a collection of java classes to speed up the process of making a game in java for android.
 It supports / has:
-- creating the game/program's window and managing it
-- adding your own 'onFrame' method to these windows to get called every frame
+- 'onFrame'-method (Gameloop is done for you)
-- drawing simple shapes and images to these windows, including text
+- drawing simple shapes and images to the screen, including text
 - getting mouse and keyboard input from your user
 - playing sounds
 - simple methods for detecting collision